-Bund Center Investment Ltd (the "Company" or "BCI" and together with its subsidiaries, the "Group") is committed to observing high standards of corporate governance, to promote corporate transparency and to enhance shareholder value.

-The Monetary Authority of Singapore issued a revised Code of Corporate Governance on 6 August 2018 effective for financial years beginning on or after 1 January 2019 (the "Code").
+Bund Center Investment Ltd (the "Company" or "BCI" and together with its subsidiaries, the "Group") is committed to observing high standards of corporate governance, to promote corporate transparency and to enhance the long-term value of the Group to its shareholders and other stakeholders, with guidance from the revised Code of Corporate Governance issued by the Monetary Authority of Singapore on 6 August 2018 (the "Code").

 Rule 710 of the listing manual ("Listing Manual") of the Singapore Exchange Securities Trading Limited ("SGX-ST") requires an issuer to describe its corporate governance practices with specific reference to the principles and provisions of the Code.
 Issuers must comply with the principles of the Code.
-Where practices vary, adequate reasons should be given and how adopted practices are consistent with the intent of the principle.

-This report describes the Company's corporate governance practices and structures in place during the financial year ended 31 December 2019 ("FY2019"), which are substantially in compliance, with explanations given for deviations from practices of the Code.
+Described in this report, is the Company's corporate governance practices and structures in place during the financial year ended 31 December 2020 ("FY2020").

-For easy reference, the principles of the Code are set out in italics in this report.
+The principles of the Code are set out in italics in this report.
+Where the Company's practices vary from provisions of the Code, specific disclosures will be provided.